Semi-Arianism: History

-After the defeat of Magnentius at Mursa in 351, Valens, bishop of that city, became the spiritual director of Constantius.
-In 355 Valens and Ursacius obtained the exile of the Western confessors Eusebius, Lucifer of Cagliari, Hilary of Poitiers, and Liberius followed.
+After the defeat of Magnentius at Mursa in 351, Valens, bishop of that city, became Constantius's spiritual director.
+In 355 Valens and Ursacius obtained the exile of the Western confessors Eusebius, Lucifer of Cagliari, Hilary of Poitiers, and Liberius.
 In 357 they issued the second Creed of Sirmium, or "formula of Hosius", in which homoousios and homoiousios were both absent.
-Eudoxius seized the See of Antioch, and supported Aëtius and his disciple Eunomius.
+Eudoxius seized the see of Antioch and supported Aëtius and his disciple Eunomius.

 The Third Council of Sirmium in 357 was the high point of Arianism.
 The Seventh Arian Confession (Second Sirmium Confession) held that both homoousios (of one substance) and homoiousios (of similar substance) were unbiblical and that the Father is greater than the Son.
-(This confession was later known as the Blasphemy of Sirmium.)
+This confession was later known as the Blasphemy of Sirmium.

 But since many persons are disturbed by questions concerning what is called in Latin substantia, but in Greek ousia, that is, to make it understood more exactly, as to 'coessential,' or what is called, 'like-in-essence,' there ought to be no mention of any of these at all, nor exposition of them in the Church, for this reason and for this consideration, that in divine Scripture nothing is written about them, and that they are above men's knowledge and above men's understanding;

-It has been noted also that the Greek term "homoousian", which Athanasius of Alexandria favored, was actually a term that was reported to be put forth and favored also by Sabellius, and was a term that many followers of Athanasius took issue with and were uneasy about.
-The Semi-Arians also objected to the term.
-Their objection to the term "homoousian" was that it was considered to be "un-Scriptural, suspicious, and of a Sabellian tendency."
-This was because Sabellius also considered the Father and the Son to be "one substance", meaning that, to Sabellius, the Father and Son were "one essential Person" interacting with creation as necessary.
+It has also been noted that the Greek term "homoousian", which Athanasius of Alexandria favored, was reported to have been used and favored by Sabellius, and that many followers of Athanasius took issue with and were uneasy about the term.
+The Semi-Arians also objected to it.
+Their objection to "homoousian" was that it was considered un-Scriptural, suspicious, and of a Sabellian tendency.
+This was because Sabellius also considered the Father and the Son to be "one substance", meaning that, to Sabellius, the Father and Son were "one essential person" interacting with creation as necessary.